backstage/backstage/.changeset/grumpy-sloths-check.md

 '@backstage/plugin-catalog': patch
 ---

-System Diagram was getting clipped when it was wider than the container.
+Fixed sizing of the System diagram when the rendered graph was wider than the container.